rheark/Life_Expectancy_DSF3/README.md

 # World Life Expectancy

 ## Contributors
-Bong Jia Hui - @bongg
+Bong Jia Hui - @bjiah
 Celine Tan - @Cttan178
 Rhea Kenneth - @rheark

 1) Compare Malaysia and Singapore:
 2) Find correlation for LE against the variables for over 15 years for each country.
 3) Filter 5 most significant factors with the highest correlation